Longwings

 (NCBI-index: 171587)

 In general, I have to wander south to see fritillaries.
-For example, I came across the Queen of Spain Fritillary (Issoria lathonia) in the Eifel region in Germany, while in the Netherlands you encounter this butterfly more in the coastal regions.
-It took me a while to get the right photos of the moving specimen to properly identify it.
-The top of the front- and rear wings are orange with many black dots with the forewing showing a hollow along the trailing edge.
-Along the leading edge of the forewing, the black spots are more elongated.
+For example, I came across the Queen of Spain Fritillary (Issoria lathonia) in the Eifel region in Germany, while in the Netherlands, you encounter this butterfly more in the coastal regions.
+It took me a while to get the right photos of the moving specimen to identify it properly.
+The top of the front and rear wings are orange with many black dots, and the forewing shows a hollow along the trailing edge.
+The black spots are more elongated along the forewing’s leading edge.
 On the rear wing, you basically see two rows of black dots along the edge of the wing and a third a little more inward.
-On the underside of the rear wing large white oval spots can be seen with a dark zone near the rear edge with white eye spots that are outlined in black.
-The flight period is in three or four generations from the beginning of April to the end of October and the wingspan is 38-45mm.
+On the underside of the rear wing, large white oval spots can be seen, and a dark zone near the rear edge with white eye spots that are outlined in black can be seen.
+The flight period is three or four generations from the beginning of April to the end of October, and the wingspan is 38-45mm.
 Host plant: Field Pansy and Wild Pansy.
 Dutch name: Kleine parelmoervlinder.
 Frisian name: Lytse parlemoerflinter.

 Flying period: